-- CLA will be creating a toolkit around the 100th Anniversary of the 19th Amendment.
-This toolkit can be used in classrooms at area schools and will be available in time for Law Day May 1, 2020.
-Numerous other resources are currently being developed.
-For more information or to volunteer for civics project, contact Ellen.Miller@calawyers.org
+- In addition to the toolkit around the 100th Anniversary of the 19th Amendment, numerous other resources are currently being developed.
+For more information or to volunteer for civics project, contact Ellen.Miller@calawyers.org.

 - Your county may have a Civics Learning Partnership (“CLP”) that is coordinating or identifying civics volunteer opportunities locally.
 These CLPs, initially established through the Chief Justice’s Power of Democracy Steering Committee are local, independent efforts working to address and support civics at the countywide and district levels and in schools.
 Some efforts have their own website or social media account while others can be best reached by email.
 Click here for a link of counties with CLPs.
 We suggest contacting them directly to identify speaking, mentoring or other volunteer opportunities.

 - The Constitutional Rights Foundation coordinates the California Mock Trial Competition.
 Most California counties host countywide competitions that are a prerequisite to qualify for the state championship.
 Most county level tournaments take place in February and hundreds of lawyer scorers are needed to make this competition a success.
 If you are interested in volunteering, please contact the county coordinators in your area.

 - Volunteer at one of 22 California Law Academies throughout California.
 Law Academies are in need of a variety of support – volunteers to serve on advisory boards, foundation boards, to speak in the classroom, to be mentors, to arrange internships.
 This work supports both civics and the diversity pipeline.
 For a list of High School Law Academies in the state or to get more involved in the pathway to law effort, check out CaliforniaLAW list of particular schools.